SWC-Advanced-Microscopy/volView/README.md

 * Add a true auto-contrast button, possibly with a histogram.
 * Allow for non-square pixels.
 * Explore whether the `figureResized` callback can be removed by using relative positioning.

-### Longer term changes
-* Allow overlay of annotations such as borders or annotated features.

 ### Contributing